El-CID: A filter for Gravitational-wave Electromagnetic Counterpart Identification: Summary and Conclusion

 In this article, we have re-purposed the RAPID neural network architecture into El-CID, tuned for filtering KNe from contaminants.
-The former has already been shown to produce promising results, and is used classifying real-time alerts from ZTF as a part of the ANTARES broker~\citep{N18,M21}.
+The former has already been shown to produce promising results, and is used classifying real-time alerts from ZTF as a part of the ANTARES~\footnote{\url{https://antares.noirlab.edu}} broker~\citep{N18,M21}.
 While the major challenge towards classifying fast transients like kilonovae is the sparse data, the use of the other contextual information available during discovery time has not been made use of in a systematic way i.e., built into a classification algorithm.
 This work developed the infrastructure to create realistic end-to-end GW binary merger simulations, creating a skymap for each, and simulating an associated KN lightcurve in a synoptic telescope like ZTF.
 The procedure we outline allows us to create a rich dataset which emulates the correlations between the photometric and GW observables.
 We also simulate the sky -- other objects that can be contaminants during the search for a counterpart in a GW follow-up.
 We then supply both the photometric and the contextual information like the line of sight probability, the angular offset from the mode of the skymap, and the 90\% confidence sky-localization area as training feature to help the classifier differentiate between objects even in the absence of good photometric data.
-We note that while \cite{Stachie_2020} have used the model trained in M19 towards classifying KNe, the use of GW discovery data products and its correlations with photometric information has not been done earlier to our knowledge.
-Also, the M19 model is directed toward SNe classification.
-For example, in the pre-processing step of M19, the lightcurves are interpolated at a 3-day interval, which is sufficient to capture the temporal features of a SNe, but is large compared to that of a typical KNe.
+We note that while \cite{Stachie_2020} have used the model trained in MU19 towards classifying KNe, the use of GW discovery data products and its correlations with photometric information has not been done earlier to our knowledge.
+Also, the MU19 model is directed toward SNe classification.
+For example, in the pre-processing step of MU19, the lightcurves are interpolated at a 3-day interval, which is sufficient to capture the temporal features of a SNe, but is large compared to that of a typical KNe.
 Apart from using a training set more dense in KNe, we have also adjusted the neural network to shorter timescales.
-Although we have restricted to other extra-galactic explosions as contaminants in this work, the training set can be extended to include galactic variables, with other contextual information like the offset from the galactic plane as another feature during training.
+Although we have restricted to other extra-galactic explosions as contaminants in this work, the extension to add more contaminant object types, like galactic transients, is readily done using SNANA which is optimized for high throughput.
+For example, in this work the runtime for simulating $\sim 6$ million KN simulations with single node and 20 CPU cores was $\sim 7$ hours.
+We, therefore, expect the procedure to scale in terms of adding other object types.
+An interesting fast galactic object type in this regard are M-dwarf flares occurring in the galactic halo.
+Archival searches for fast optical transients have led to discovery of several such objects~\citep[for example, see ][]{Ho_2018}.
+In such a case, however, other contextual information like the offset from the galactic plane may be used as another feature during training.
 This will be considered in the future.
 While complete photometric classification into different classes has already been achieved with RAPID, the key problem we will face during LVK O4 and beyond is to filter out the KN from the rest of the alert stream from wide-field surveys.
 We therefore framed El-CID as a binary classifier, and show that the use of temporal convolutional networks makes the network largely independent of the observing cadence.
 We achieve a $\sim 99\%$ accuracy with our training sample, and also verify the performance of the classifier on unseen data.
 We find that the classifier works expectedly for the only EMGW event, GW170817/AT~2017gfo, and the classification is correct across the data taken by different instruments.
 We also analyze the case of AT~2019npv which was a contaminant in the follow-up effort of GW190814, and find that the classifier is able to rule out the object in the first few epochs of observation.